adequatica/adequatica.github.io/_posts/2022-09-20-principles-of-writing-automated-tests.md

 17. Do not mix different kinds of tests;
 18. Test IDs must be unique;
 19. Use linters and formatters from the testing (parent) project.

+> _Disclaimer: some statements may seem controversial or not be provided with references, but they reflect only the author’s experience as a test automation engineer._

 ---